-(a) Check if the model chooses the node which is closest to the desti- (b) Check for the shortest path.
+(a) Check if the model chooses the node which is closest to the desti-(b) Check for the shortest path.
 Den Helder (top left marker) is used as nation but still connected to the network of the origin.
 Top marker origin whereas Zwolle (outer right marker) is used as the destination. shows the origin (Hamburg), bottom marker shows the destination As can be seen multiple routes can be chosen to reach Zwolle.
-The (Bordeaux) and the middle marker shows the closest point to the des- markers between the origin and destination depict which nodes and tination which the model returns
+The (Bordeaux) and the middle marker shows the closest point to the desmarkers between the origin and destination depict which nodes and thus which route is used to reach Zwolle.